ekalinak/redmine-home/docs/Installation.md

   * Redmine API key
 4. Save options *( big green save button at the bottom )*
 5. Open new tab again.
 Now you should see Redmine tasks assigned to you.
+6. To use [omnibox features](Omnibox.md) go to options page and click on button with text *"There is no parsed projects yet.
+Please click here to parse them."* in section *"Project data retrieve ( Omnibox functionality )"*